Toyota Corolla Common Problems and Solutions

 Problem:

-You can hear a clanging sound from the front of the car while driving.
+You can hear a clanging sound coming from the front of the car while driving.

 Solution:

-This will be down to the bushes in the front McPherson bar and the anti-roll bar, both of which can wear down quickly.
-You will have to repair the whole suspension in some cases, but you may be able to get away with ordering a replacement McPherson bar and a new anti-roll bar from us.
+This will be down to the bushes in the front McPherson strut and the anti-roll bar, both of which can wear out quickly.
+You may need to replace the entire suspension in some cases, but you might be able to resolve the issue by ordering a new McPherson strut and anti-roll bar from us.

 Difficulty level